zkmkarlsruhe/LanguageIdentifier/README.md

   -l,--list                   list audio input devices and exit --inputdev INT              audio input device number --inputname TEXT            audio input device name, can do partial match, ex.
-"Microphone" -v,--verbose                verbose printing
+"Microphone" --inputchan INT             audio input device channel, default 1 -r,--samplerate INT         audio input device samplerate, can be 441000 or a multiple of 16000, default 48000 -v,--verbose                verbose printing --version                   print version and exit
 ```

 For example, to send OSC to multiple addresses use the `-s` option: